willthames/octopress/source/_posts/2014-08-03-race-report-brisbane-marathon-2014.markdown

 didn't go much slower than 4:55/km &mdash; perhaps I'd forgotten the final 200m.
 Sums *are* hard when you're running!

-The last 6km in particular, once I'd crossed the river at the Go Between Bridge again, and headed on the out and back to Toowong.
-The temperature was rising and there is no shade at that point.
+The last 6km were particularly tough, after I'd crossed the river at the Go Between Bridge again, and headed on the out and back to Toowong.
+The temperature was rising and there is no shade.
 My knee wasn't too bad but I wonder if my gait was slightly out of alignment as I could feel tightness in my hips.
 In the end I just carried on, trying to maintain as much pace as possible.
 I dropped below 5:00/km once in the race, but once I got to the 41km mark I knew I had about